 The notion of amalgam is closely related to that of merge in the formalism of fluid construction grammar (FCG) [14] in that both relax or generalize the notion of unification.
 The merge operation is defined in FGC, a formalism in the family of unification-based grammars [6, 5] used in computational linguistics.
 Specifically, FGC has been proposed as a framework for language emergence and evolution, a process in which new structures are created or invented.
-This goal requires more flexibility than the operations used in unification-based grammars, which leaded to FGC defining operations like merge and an extended form of unification.
+This goal requires more flexibility than the operations used in unification-based grammars, which leaded to FGC defining operations like merge and extended form of unification.

 The merge operation is informally defined as follows: "[...] merging a source expression s and a pattern expression p means changing the source expression such that it unifies with the pattern expression" [14].
 That is to say, merge(p, s) is a an operation that finds a changed source expression s' and yields as result their unification $(p \sqcup s')$.
 Notice that merge is asymmetric, since the two terms being merged are distinguished: one is changed (because it is the source) while the other remains unchanged (because it is the pattern).
-Our notion of amalgam of two terms ψ_1 and ψ_2 , however, is symmetric: both terms are in equal standing, both are "changed" by generalization, eliminating some parts, in order to obtain an amalgam by the unification of those generalizations.
+The amalgam of two terms ψ_1 and ψ_2 , however, is symmetric: both terms are in equal standing, both are "changed" by generalization, eliminating some parts, in order to obtain an amalgam by the unification of those generalizations.

 Merging operators have also been studied in belief merging [7], where the goal is to merge two knowledge bases (beliefs plus integrity constraints) while maintaining consistency.
 This approach was applied to CBR [3] by viewing case combination in reuse as a belief merging problem.
 Specifically, each case is viewed as a knowledge base, and the merging is generating a new knowledge base that preserves the relevant integrity constraints.
 Integrity constraints play a similar role to our validity predicate.
-Moreover, CBR techniques for adapting solutions are also relevant to this paper, since the main research goal for introducing amalgams is to provide a formalization, as a search process, of reusing past solutions to build a new solution adapted to the current problem.
-Several reuse techniques can be understood as search processes over the solution space: local search, Abstract-Refine, compositional adaptation, and plan adaptation.
+However, this approach focuses on metric spaces, whereas our amalgam operation focuses on generalization spaces, and conceiving amalgam as a relaxation of the unification operation.
+Moreover, CBR techniques for adapting case solutions are also relevant to this paper, since the main research goal for introducing amalgams is to provide a formalization, as a search process, of reusing past cases' solutions to build a new solution adapted to the current problem.
+We will discuss several reuse techniques that can be understood as search processes over the solution space: local search, Abstract-Refine, compositional adaptation, and plan adaptation.